 - Choose your music wisely!
 When viewers do listen, make sure what they hear energizes and inspires them.
 Take the time to coordinate your music and video images.
 But whatever music you choose, make sure you are legally licensed to use it.
 Check out Alex’s video on music (and where to find it) and copyrights.

 - If you do include narration, make sure it sounds great!
 Here’s Alex’s tutorial on voice over recording.

 - Edit ruthlessly!
 Tighten up video clips, avoid lengthy introductions, and forget opening credits.
 Get to the good stuff!
 Focus on the good stuff!
 Only include the good stuff!
 For a more in-depth look at video editing, again, here’s some suggestions from Alex.

-One of the best welcome video I saw, the one that was “just right” wasn’t actually intended as a welcome video.
+One of the best welcome video I saw, the one that was “just right” wasn’t actually intended as a welcome video - and it's not even true "video" but photos set perfectly to music.
 I’ve shared this before, but it’s worth watching again.
 Colette Potts, Director of Children’s Ministries, created this video to share the story of children’s ministry at St. Barnabas Episcopal Church in Falmouth, Massachusetts.
 It’s been watched countless times and shared well beyond the original audience of parents and parishioners.
 Newcomers who come to St. Barnabas are often people who saw the video and were inspired.
 And isn’t that exactly the point?

 Finally, sometimes the best "welcome" video doesn't tell so much about the church and it's programs, but gets straight to the heart of a spiritual journey.
 My favorite example of this is the Cardboard Testimonies video from the Evangelism Matters conference.
 What works in this video?
 It's real people, in their own handwritten words, sharing their personal stories of transformation.